kimtore/pms/doc/manpage.md

 :   Activate currently viewed list for playback

 crop
+:   Crop the current playlist to the selected songs, or song under cursor

+crop-playing
 :   Crop the current playlist to the currently playing song

-cropsel
-:   Crop the current playlist to the selected songs, or song under cursor

 clear
 :   Clear the playlist